anugitdotpy/Stock-Predictor/README.md

 This will start the Streamlit UI in your browser, allowing you to:
 - Scrape and process articles (handled by the Process Management service).
 - Synthesize speech from the processed Hindi text (handled by the TTS service).

+The `streamlit.py` is currently configured to call API's of instances hosted in Huggingface Spaces, if you want it to point to your local instances, you can modify the variables *PROCESS_URL* and *TTS_URL* present inside the `streamlit.py`

+*Note: The spaces in huggingface might be on sleep due to inactivity, so the frst API call might take a higher time to get processed.*

 ---